 Guidelines on the safe handling of cargo

-See these guidelines: safe handling of cargo & staff safety during COVID-19 (pdf)
+See the guidelines on Safe handling of cargo & staff safety during COVID-19 (pdf).

-These reference guidelines for ground handlers will help all to remain up to date during the COVID-19 outbreak (pdf)
+These reference guidelines for ground handlers (pdf) will help all to remain up to date during the COVID-19 outbreak.

 We are supporting the industry in executing cargo operations using passenger aircraft to enhance shipper connectivity options.
-Please check the documentation below for more information:
+In response to industry inquiries IATA, in cooperation with various stakeholders, has developed guidance on how to safely transport cargo in the passenger cabin with no presence of passengers.

 - FAA Regulations for Carriage of cargo in passenger compartments